 One of the greatest challenges a City faces is maintaining, preserving and restoring its paved streets.
 The City of Chula Vista utilizes the Streetsaver Pavement Management System to develop a multi-year pavement preservation program.
 The program has primarily been focused on sustaining more heavily traveled major arterial and collector streets in good condition.
 Through the Pavement Management System, city streets are given a Pavement Condition Index (PCI).
 The purpose of the pavement management system is to enable the City to use its pavement dollars in the most cost effective manner so that the overall pavement condition is as good as possible.
 The pavement preservation approach significantly prolongs the life of existing pavements for a fraction of what it would cost to rehabilitate the street once it reached failure.
-Unfortunately, local/residential streets in many neighborhoods across the City have reached failure and cannot be addressed through preservation strategies.
-Additional information is available the Roadway Plan located in Assessment at www.chulavistaca.gov/infrastructure.
+Unfortunately, local/residential streets have reached a failed state (0-25 PCI) and the typical strategies used for preventative maintenance would be inadequate.
+These residential streets would require major rehabilitation.
+The Measure P funding for Street Pavement repair is intended repair these failed residential streets.
+Additional information is available in the Roadway Assessment Plan located at www.chulavistaca.gov/infrastructure.